aleksander-mendoza/aleksander-mendoza.github.io/index.md

 #### Rational numbers

 TODO: All of the topics below.
 Foralizing maths will be easier if we start from very abstract and pure mathematics (algebra, topology) and the slowly specialize to more "concrete" stuff (like real/complex analysis).
 So functional analysis will actually come before linear algebra.
 And so on.

-### Basic set theory
+## Basic set theory

-### Abstract algebra
+## Abstract algebra

-### Pointset topology
+## Pointset topology

+## Basic real Analysis

 ### Real numbers

-### Basic real Analysis

-### Functional Analysis
+## Functional Analysis

-### Linear algebra
+## Linear algebra

-### Diff Analysis
+## Measure theory

+## Probability

+## Differential Equations

+## Signal processing

+## Information theory

+## Statistics and Pattern recognition

+## Control theory

 ```
 lemma CollectI: "P a ⟹ a ∈ {x.
 P x}"